 The severity of the symptoms doesn’t only depend on the traumatic event itself, though.
 The person’s ability to deal with what they experienced also plays a role.

 People who have post-traumatic stress disorder always develop it after being in a situation where they thought that they and/or other people might die, or where they and/or other people were badly hurt – either physically or mentally.
-Examples of such experiences include violent crime, war, sexual abuse, road accidents, natural disasters and medical emergencies such as a or almost bleeding to death.
+Examples of such experiences include violent crime, war, sexual abuse, road accidents, natural disasters and medical emergencies such as a heart attack or almost bleeding to death.
 Receiving bad news can be traumatic too – for instance, finding out that a close friend or relative has died or is fatally ill.

 Stressful events such as getting a divorce, losing your job or being bullied do not lead to post-traumatic stress disorder.
-But they can cause certain symptoms that are also typical for PTSD, and sometimes lead to or anxiety disorders too.
+But they can cause certain symptoms that are also typical for PTSD, and sometimes lead to depression or anxiety disorders too.

 Whether or not someone develops PTSD – and how severe it is if they do – will depend on